Happy-Ferret/article-24-ways/README.md

 ]
 ```

-When you refresh Chrome, you should see one of these words prefixed before your friends' name.
+When you refresh Chrome, you should see one of these words prefixed before your friend's name.
 Voila!

 ![Adjectives](images/step2-1.png)